BoscoDomingo/BestCodingFonts/README.md

 ## Names (so you can use them in any program or IDE):

-FiraCode+Inconsolata NF
+USE THE '' IN FONTS THAT HAVE A + IN THEIR NAME IF THEY GIVE YOU ERRORS.
+I could change their names but it would take too long, so here's the workaround instead

+Inconsolata: 'FiraCode+Inconsolata NF'

-Cascadia Code PL
+Cascadia Code: Cascadia Code PL

-Consolasligaturizedv2 NF
+Consolas: Consolasligaturizedv2 NF

-FiraCode+RobotoMono NF
+Roboto Mono: 'FiraCode+RobotoMono NF'

-JetBrainsMono NF
+JetBrains Mono: JetBrainsMono NF

-FiraCode+Cousine NF
+Cousine: 'FiraCode+Cousine NF'

-DejaVuSansCode NF
+DejaVuSans: DejaVuSansCode NF

 ## Great places to find more:
 ### Only ligatures (can apply the Nerd Fonts' Patcher)